 If anything, that night in the local should have rung alarm bells because after several months, living in Evesham soon proves to be the most demanding and soul-destroying period of my life so far.
 Despite no longer being enslaved to alcohol, the lack of a nearby decent pub means I haven’t made any friends.
 The local boozer has always been the epicentre of my chosen location.
 It’s where I’ve made lifelong chums and given me something to look forward to at the end of every week.
 As an alternative, I had hoped to join a local photography group, but the only one I’ve found is run by a recovering alcoholic, who has since moved to Dudley in the West Midlands.
 There’s the town centre pubs but, as with the majority of inner cities, they are a no-go area on Friday and Saturday nights, due to the numerous and overwhelming incidents of drunken violence.
 The pain in my knees grows significantly worse, so my daily intake of painkillers steadily increases.
 Anywhere of photographic interest is either too far to walk or it involves traversing up and down hills, which is completely out of the question.
 All of these factors combined play havoc with my anxiety and worse still, leave me feeling monumentally depressed.
 Low moods become an everyday occurrence and destroy any positive thinking I experienced upon moving here.
 Evesham has an odd vibe to it – several friends have corroborated this.
 The town lacks an identity and bears no sense of purpose.
 Everyone looks miserable and whoever I’ve tried to talk to has absolutely nothing of interest to say.
 The only explanation I can possibly imagine is that the town is cursed in some way.
 One senses an atmosphere of shattered dreams and thwarted ambition.
 I’ve never experienced anything quite like it before.

 Mum loathes our predicament as much as I do.
 Due to abnormally shoddy workmanship, the new house is riddled with faults, and she is forever on the phone complaining to the customer services department of the so-called building firm, Bellway Homes.
-The customer service manager – Chris Knight, a snivelling weasel of a man – seems to delight in whatever misfortune befalls us.
+The customer service manager – Chris Knight, a snivelling weasel of a man – seems to delight in each and every defect that develops within the house, which is practically on a daily basis.
 Under normal circumstances, I’d confront him in person but I’m jaded and bereft of motivation.

 Seeing Mum so desperately unhappy is mortifying and I blame myself for us moving here in the first place.
 At least the last few months in Studley were a self-imposed exile, whereas the isolation in Evesham is unavoidable.
 Every morning seems to bring another source of anxiety and the house creaks and moans, burdened by yet another fixture falling to bits.
 Despite my best friend taking his own life, the thought of suicide crosses my mind on multiple occasions – a mere handful of painkillers and all my troubles would be over.
 But the acute shame of previous attempts subdues the urge and tears stream from my soul as I ponder the irreparable torment my family would endure.